Forex Scams List: Spotting and Avoiding Fake Forex Brokers

 Further indicators commonly include unverified trading results, unprofessional emails filled with poor grammar and excitable language, and the absence of background information.
 Let’s take a look at each one in a little more detail:

-Unverified trading results
+Are Unverified trading results scam?

 This trait, in particular, holds broad appeal for Forex signal providers.
 They boast of perpetual profitability, openly flaunting screenshots of their trading performance on social media platforms.
 Such results often showcase exorbitant, outlandish profits, sometimes without a single losing trade.